russelljjarvis/Spike2Vec.jl/main.typ

 = Introduction (Level 1 heading)
 */

+The most basic aspect of approach of the spike2vec framework is very old, under the established and conventional technique a population of spike trains is converted to a series of spike firing rate encoded vectors.
+This idea has been around since the late 80s @georgopoulos1988primate.
+However this work departs from the conventional approach as we decided to construct vectors from the neurons instantaneous pattern of spiking variability in contrast to instananeuous firing rate, somewhat analogously to sampling each neurons local variation as it evolves through time.
+When the neurons instantanous spike time variability is measured it is entered into a population vector.
+As network behavior evolves through time, we are able to re-examine collections of these vectors to find approximately repeating temporal spatial patterns.
+When we have located a repeating temporal spatial patterns we are then able to consider each RTSP as a bag of Inter Spike Intervals, where the spatial structure of spike sources is discarded, and RTSPs overall distributions of RTSPs are analysed between different individuals of the same species to find out if there is universal temporal profiles of rodent RTSPs, in approach somewhat inspired by the work @perez2021parallel

-When it comes to electrical neuronal recordings of the mammal cortex, there is a risk of underestimating the frequency of neuronal replay events and overestimating the frequency of unrepeating chaotic events.
+When it comes to electrical neuronal recordings of the mammal cortex, there is a risk of underestimating the frequency of neuronal replay events and overestimating the frequency of unrepeating random looking events.
 Repeating Temporal Spatial Patterns (RTSPs) aka sequences, and motifs are rarely observed in important electrical neuronal cortical recordings of sensory neurons @billeh2020systematic, and older recordings of neocortex in rodents and primates.
 If the prevalence of repitition and replay was thoroughly characterized, cortical models could then appropriately increase the amount of structured coherent repeating patterns they generate and decrease the amount of Poisson process random noise activity represented in simulation outputs.

 The reasons why there is a risk that RTSP is going unrecognized will be discussed below, as most of these risks are avoidable.
 The first reason is that many electrical neuronal data recordings are only 3 seconds or less.
 Three seconds is a tiny window of opportunity, and it is not a reasonable duration for spike patterns to be repeated in a recording.

-There is a caveat that 3 seconds might be plenty of time to see a repeat of the experimental paradigm is construed to elicit replay such as in @peyrache2009replay.
-If replay corresponds to memory recall, as some authors have suggested, it seems reasonable that RTSPs might take days to years to reoccur.
 /*; and yet most of the neuronal recordings the authors have dealt with are 3 seconds in duration.*/

 Reason two: Data analysis which was applied to the data, didn't necessitate replay detection, as the replay wasn't relevant to the analysis framework; also, if no significant pattern is perceptible to humans, the lack of curiosity seems justified.

 Reason three, the final reason: Replay detection might fail because a dedicated detector fails to detect the RTSP.
 Some types of temporal and spatial patterns can defeat replay detectors .
 Also, some neuronal recordings may be so big that they render applications with results inaccessible because replay detection could not happen in a human-relevant time scale.

+There is a caveat that 3 seconds might be plenty of time to see a repeat of the experimental paradigm is construed to elicit replay such as in @peyrache2009replay.
+If replay corresponds to memory recall, as some authors have suggested, it seems reasonable that RTSPs might take days to years to reoccur.

 //In order to garner evidence for the "replay as network attractor" theory of memory encoding and memory recall faster scalable